 “I know,” Mulla said.
 “He has not only stopped worrying, he has also stopped picking up his phone.
-I’m the man whom he owes the 20,000.”
+I’m the man to whom he owes the $20,000.”

 Life is a seesaw, you know.
-Sometimes you are at the receiving end and other times giving.
-You go through your ups and downs, highs and lows, but, either way, to come off the swing, without hurting yourself or the other person, you have to bring it in the balanced position.
+Sometimes you are at the receiving end and at other times the giving.
+You go through your ups and downs, highs and lows, but, either way, to come off the swing, without hurting yourself or the other person, you have to bring it in a balanced position.